NickTomlin/protractor-flake/README.md

 ---

+Rerun potentially flake protractor tests before failing.

 > This module is still 0.x so please contribute a PR or issue if you encounter any bugs.

-Rerun potentially flake protractor flake a certain number of times before failing.

 ```
 npm i protractor-flake